So! How do I get into the K.W.C.?

-PM it to our Verifiers who are GodzillavsJason, or shippersdreamer at the moment.
+Our Verifiers have an email address you can send, which contains the link down below.
 If they think it is good enough, they will send it to either KaijuX or Greyshot151.
 Remember to submit your submission to 1 Verifier.
 Double submissions will only slow down the process.

 I didn't get a response.
 Does that mean my match didn't make it in?